 Claims for teaching physician services in compliance with the requirements outlined in sections 100.1 -100.1.6 of this chapter must include a GC modifier for each service, unless the service is furnished under the primary care center exception described in section 100.1.1C (refer to number 2, below).
-When a physician (or other appropriate billing provider) places the GC modifier on the claim, he/she is certifying that the teaching physician was present during the key/critical portion of the service, and was immediately available during the other parts of the service.
+When a physician (or other appropriate billing provider) places the GC modifier on the claim, he/she is certifying that the teaching physician has complied with the requirements in sections 100.1 through 100.1.6.